-The Packaged Retail and Insurance-based Investment Products (PRIIPs) key information document (KID) is intended meant to apply the same very prescriptive disclosure standards to a wide variety of very different products.
+The Packaged Retail and Insurance-based Investment Products (PRIIPs) key information document (KID) is intended to apply the same very prescriptive disclosure standards to a wide variety of very different products.
 However, in practice, it applies mainly to insurance products for the time being, as UCITS funds are still excluded from the scope of the PRIIPs Regulation.
-Indeed, based on Insurance Europe estimates (the European insurance and reinsurance federation), insurance-based investment products (IBIPs) represent around 80% of the current overall PRIIPs market.
+Indeed, based on Insurance Europe estimates, IBIPs represent around 80% of the current overall PRIIPs market.

-After a thorough analysis of the concrete proposals included in the consultation paper, the French Insurance Federation (FFA) does not believe that the proposed changes improve the quality of information in the PRIIPs KID, since they predominantly:
+After a thorough analysis of the concrete proposals included in the consultation paper, we do not believe that the proposed changes improve the quality of information in the PRIIPs KID, since they predominantly: